 Advice on meeting the requirements of the Texas Alcoholic Beverage Code and TABC Regulations, including the marketing and advertising of alcoholic beverages, the sale or restructuring of a business which holds a license or permit, and the managing of “dram-shop” liability for alcohol distribution.

-Preparing and processing applications for new TABC licenses and permits and applications for changes in the location or control of existing TABC licenses and permits.
-Preparing new applications to the federal Alcohol and Tobacco Tax and Trade Bureau (TTB).
+Preparing, processing, and filing applications for new TABC licenses and permits and applications for changes in the location, ownership, or control of existing TABC licenses and permits.

-Management and server training on complying with applicable TABC regulations, and client representation for the settlement of TABC Administrative Cases.
+Management training on complying with applicable TABC regulations, and client representation for the settlement of TABC Administrative Cases.